Skip to main content

 $100NM/$75TM/$50CM

 [OB105A] Basic Obedience.
-FULL Instructor: Tamalee Kramp, Assistant: Sue Hayes.
+Instructor: Tamalee Kramp, Assistant: Sue Hayes.
 7 weeks.
-This class is for puppies older than six months and adult dogs that are just starting their training or need a refresher.
+This class is for puppies older than 6 months of age and adult dogs that are just starting their training or need a refresher.
 The course will introduce dogs to all the basic obedience commands such as sit, down, stand, come, off, and loose-leash walking.
 In addition, we will practice the commands with real life training exercises, such as not bolting through the door when opened and park bench manners, etc. This is a “food” reward-based class.
 Priority: Priority registration is given to students graduating from the prior semester of Puppy Kindergarten [OB101] or Star Puppy [OB102] classes.
 Notes: 1) At least 3 dogs must be registered for class to be held.
 2) The FIRST day of class, please come WITHOUT your dog & with a copy of your dog’s rabies certificate.
 Auditor Spots: There are auditor spots available for this class upon request.
 Auditors may not bring dogs to class.
 Auditors need to get permission from Tamalee Kramp, the instructor of the class, or the registrar.
 Main Ring 1.

 Class limit: